xdelaruelle/modules/doc/source/module.rst

 modulefile definition.

-Extra specifier can only be set in a module search context (:subcmd:`avail`, :subcmd:`whatis` and :subcmd:`paths` sub-commands).
+Extra specifier can only be set in a module search context (:subcmd:`avail`, :subcmd:`spider`, :subcmd:`whatis` and :subcmd:`paths` sub-commands).
 An error is raised if used on a module specification query in another context.
 An error is also raised if an unknown extra specifier *element* is defined in search query.

 .. only:: html